domcyrus/rustnet/README.md

 4. **Run Rustnet**:
    - Open Command Prompt or PowerShell
    - Run: `rustnet.exe`
+   - If Npcap is not installed or not in WinPcap compatible mode, RustNet will display a helpful error message with installation instructions
    - Note: Depending on your Npcap installation settings, you may or may not need Administrator privileges

 #### Linux Package Installation